ParadiseSS13/Paradise/docs/coding/db_changes.md

-- Data changes do not require an SQL version bump as the game can still operate without it, there just might be some runtimes between save and load, or some old data that needs retroactively adjusting.
-These reside in `tools/pr_sql/xxxxx/`, where `xxxxx` is the PR number.
+- Data changes do not require an SQL version bump as the game can still operate without it, there just might be some runtimes between save and load, or some old data that needs retroactive adjustment.
+These reside in `tools/pr_sql/xxxxx/` where `xxxxx` is the PR number.

 ## Schema changes